Andrew has been an Okie for 30 plus years. He has spent the majority of that time complaining about things.

 Wanting to donate to a religious organization is understandable.
-In a healthy relationship with a religion, it is reasonable to want to give back to the organization that you are taking part in.
-It is not normal however for a religious institution to demand that you give a certain amount or have a certain frequency with which you give.
-You have made all the money you have to potentially give to the church; therefore, it should be your business to decide what you give, and when and how much.
+In a healthy relationship with religion, it is reasonable to want to give back to the organization in which you are taking part.
+It is not normal, however, for a religious institution to demand that you give a certain amount or have a certain frequency with which you give.
+You have made all the money you have to potentially give to the church; therefore, it should be your business to decide what you give and when and how much.

-Also, it is worth thinking about the financial well being of your family in the future when you consider leaving your funds after you die to your church.
+Also, it is worth thinking about the financial well-being of your family in the future when you consider leaving your funds after you die for your church.
 Does your church have a good record of using funds others have given?
 Would your family have an immediate financial need if you passed?
 You have to be in charge of your own money.
-Then and only then can the donations you make be free of manipulation and control and only then can they be made in good faith.
+Then and only then can the donations you make be free of manipulation and control, and only then can they be made in good faith.

 Any system of belief that puts you in physical danger needs to be thought about thoroughly.
 Whether it be through the prohibition of an activity such as receiving blood or getting a vaccination, or the promotion of an activity such as improper fasting or any other danger, it should go without saying that you should always do what is best for your well-being regardless of what any religious organization says.

 Countless times in the news, we have heard stories of churches being rocked by sexual abuse allegations.
-Often these allegations involve a cover-up by congregants to try and protect the reputation of those accused.
+Often these allegations involve a cover-up by congregants who are trying to protect the reputation of those accused.
 Whatever is illegal and immoral outside the realm of a church is likewise within the church.
 If any authority figure asks you to keep any behavior to yourself to spare the reputation of the organization, that should speak volumes of their true intention.

-Likewise, if a church has specified teaching that they are asking you to remain silent about that is a red flag.
-Any church should be immediately upfront about their beliefs and dogma.
+Likewise, if a church has specified teaching that they are asking you to remain silent about, that is a red flag.
+Any church should be immediately upfront about its beliefs and dogma.
 "Secret theology" intended only for certain members of the congregation is a bad sign and is usually intended to control its congregants.